Earl Gardner (murderer): Subsequent murders and execution

-On December 8, 1935, Gardner murdered his family with an axe.
-He immediately turned himself, telling his arresting officer, Salvador Grant, that he'd killed his family since his wife had wanted to him to stay home and take care of their child while she went to church.I wasn't drunk this time.
+On December 8, 1935, Gardner murdered his wife and infant son with an axe.
+He immediately turned himself into the police, telling his arresting officer, Salvador Grant, that he'd killed his family since his wife had wanted for him to stay home and take care of their child while she went to church.I wasn't drunk this time.
 I was just crazy.
 My wife wanted me to take care of the baby again while she went off to church.Gardner was charged with two counts of first degree murder.
 He tried to plead guilty in December 1935, insisting that the government should "take a good rope and get it over with," and that it was better to "die like an Apache" than die in prison.
 I picked up a hatchet, and I struck her on the right side, then on the left side.
 The baby was in my arms.
 I walk out of tent, put baby down, and struck once.
 I never look at baby.
 I walk back in the tent and strike Alice in the head once more.
 Still got hatchet.
 Walk out.
 Threw it on the ground.
 I don't care whether you hang me or not.However, the case proceeded to trial after Judge Albert Sames rejected his guilty plea.
 The trial started on January 20, 1936.
 The next day, Gardner took the stand, confessed, and asked for a death sentence.
 Ten jurors for a guilty verdict without a recommendation for mercy, while the other two jurors voted for a guilty verdict with a recommendation for mercy.
 The judge ordered a new hearing.
 On February 6, 1936, after 30 minutes of deliberations, Gardner was found guilty and sentenced to death.
 Judge Sames sentenced Gardner to death a week later.
 Asked if he had anything to say, Gardner replied, "I want you to get a good strong rope and have this happen immediately."
 Against his wishes, his attorney unsuccessfully appealed against his death sentence.
 Under federal law at the time, the execution had to be carried by hanging on federal territory, albeit Arizona had recently switched to the gas chamber as a method of execution.
 Federal authorities constructed a makeshift gallows near the Coolidge Dam, which was within the San Carlos Reservation, using an abandoned rock crusher left over from the dam's construction.
 Following rumors of a possible Native American uprising in the area, a force of men was deputized and armed to guard the gallows.